darryllane/SQLSearch/README.md

 ```

 ##Truncate
 The default behavior is to truncate any cell data that exceeds 64 characters in length.
-This is to prevent data such as image file from being displayed in the terminal as sample date.
+This is to prevent data such as image files from being displayed in the terminal as sample data.
 This setting can be overridden with the --truncate(-t) option.